Precious (film): Production

+Development

 Daniels had said that he was attracted to the initial novel based on how "raw and honest" it felt.
 In an interview with AMC, he noted that reading the book brought back a memory from his childhood of a young abused girl who knocked on his family's door, claiming that her mom was going to kill her.
 Daniels recalls that the incident was the first time he saw his mother frightened, specifically noting the helplessness of the situation, and stating "she knew that she'd have to send this little girl home, and that was what disturbed her — that she couldn't save her.
 She tried to make it easier for her.
 That's all she could do."
 In creating the movie, Daniels hoped that the experience would be cathartic and that "maybe I could heal.
 And maybe I could heal other people, too."
 Another stated goal Daniels had was to challenge the general public's perception of incest.

 The film was co-produced by Daniels's company, Lee Daniels Entertainment, and the Sarah Siegel-Magness and Gary Magness-owned Smokewood Entertainment Group.
 The two production companies had previously collaborated with Daniels on Tennessee (2008).
-Precious had, in total, thirteen producers: Daniels, Oprah Winfrey, Tom Heller, Tyler Perry, Lisa Cortes, Gary Magness, Valerie Hoffman, Asger Hussain, Mark G. Mathis, Andrew Sforzini, Bergen Swason, Simone Sheffield and Sarah Siegel-Magness.
+Precious had, in total, thirteen producers: Daniels, Oprah Winfrey, Tom Heller, Tyler Perry, Lisa Cortés, Gary Magness, Valerie Hoffman, Asger Hussain, Mark G. Mathis, Andrew Sforzini, Bergen Swason, Simone Sheffield and Sarah Siegel-Magness.
 Initially, Daniels did not expect the movie to generate much buzz, expecting the movie to go straight to video, stating "That it made it to the big screen says there was an angel looking after me."

+Filming

 Principal photography began on October 24, 2007 and concluded on November 24, 2007.
 It took place on location in various parts of New York City.
 Despite the dark subject matter, Sidibe has stated that the mood on the set was lighthearted, that "Every day was a party" and that the cast would frequently sing and tell jokes to "lighten the atmosphere."
 The production budget was $10 million.

+Post-production

 After Precious was screened at the 2009 Sundance Film Festival in January, it was picked up for distribution by Lions Gate Entertainment and received promotional assistance from Oprah Winfrey's Harpo Productions and Tyler Perry's 34th Street Films.
 Precious was the first theatrical film to be affiliated with Perry's company.
 In February 2009, Lionsgate and The Weinstein Company filed lawsuits contesting ownership of the rights to release Precious.
 Both companies claim that they had purchased distribution rights to Precious: The Weinstein Company claimed that they had "secured" their rights while Lionsgate stated that they owned the rights to the film's distribution in North America.
 Precious's sales agent Cinetic Media denied Weinstein's claims, stating that they failed to finalize the deal.